Other articles

 • Another difficulty is that these companies often find it difficult to obtain the information they need from their suppliers, customers and other stakeholders.

-For example, under the NFRD, you had to report your company's carbon impact, but there was no obligation to do so, so one company could report its carbon impact in terms of intensity, while another did so in absolute terms; another could report only its scope 1 and 2, while another reported its scope 3 as well.
+For example, under the NFRD, you had to report your company's carbon impact, but there were no constraints on this reporting, so one company could report its carbon impact in terms of intensity, while another did so in absolute terms; another could report only its scope 1 and 2, while another reported its scope 3 as well.
 The CSRD therefore makes it possible to harmonize reporting.

 The new CSRD framework